 Albay in the Bicol province has the world’s perfect-shaped volcano, Mount Mayon.
 You can stay in a luxurious resort overlooking the mountain or do other activities such as ATV rides around the mountain.

 Most foreign travelers plan their Philippine travel around these provinces, but I encourage you to also explore some off-the-beaten destinations in the Philippines.
 As a developing country, there’s still much more to see than listed here.
+If you’d been a long-time reader of our blog, you’ll know that we mostly blog about off-beat destinations in the country!
+Please like our Facebook page or subscribe in email to get frequent updates (see sidebar for subscription button).

 If you’re looking for less touristy places, I suggest Sorsogon and Catanduanes.
 Sorsogon is a personal favorite, and you can do a lot of things here in a few days including island hopping in pinkish-sand beaches, visiting a marine sanctuary, kayaking in the lake near the active Mount Bulusan, among others.